 To understand who the Holy Spirit is and to ask him to give us power to live the Christian life.

-- What I want the group to know and understand: Who the Holy Spirit is and what He has come to do.
+- KNOW: Who the Holy Spirit is and what he has come to do.

-- What I want the group to experience: The Holy Spirit as the power source of the Christian life.
+- EXPERIENCE: The Holy Spirit as the power source of the Christian life.

 The idea box is a place where you can find some creative ideas for leading this study.
 You might find videos, activities, or great illustrations that really bring the main point home.
 The ideas come from small group leader like you, so if you have an idea that isn’t in there, click below to share it with the community!

 Omar recently became a follower of Christ, but lately he’s been having a hard time in his relationship with God.
 He feels grateful that God has forgiven his sins and wants to keep growing spiritually, but he feels like he’s hit a wall.
 Does he have what it takes to be the kind, loving, unselfish person he knows God wants him to be?
 He’s not so sure.
 In what ways can you relate to Omar’s experience?

 Who is the Holy Spirit?
 Is he a who?
 Is he a what?
 Is he a ghost?
 When Jesus left the earth, he said that he had to leave so that the Holy Spirit could come.
 Why is this Holy Spirit so important?
 The Bible says the Holy Spirit is the power source to our spiritual life.
 It’s like the electricity to a light bulb.
 Without electricity, the light bulb is powerless and useless.
 In the same way, without the Holy Spirit guiding our lives, a Christian will have no power to live the kind of life God calls us to live.
 He will just feel defeated and always kinda stuck.
 Let’s take a look at what the Bible says about the Holy Spirit and why he is so important to our lives.

 According to the Bible, the Holy Spirit is God who lives inside of every Christian and empowers us to live the Christian life.